Skip Navigation Links

 Any hours in excess of those that constitute the Compressed Work Schedule.

-All hours in excess of 8 hours in a day or 40 hours in a week that are officially ordered and approved in advance by management.
+All hours in excess of 8 hours in a day or 40 hours in a week that are officially ordered and approved in advance, or are induced by management, but do not include those hours an employee on a FWS or Maxiflex schedule elects to work for purposes of varying the length of the workday or the workweek (i.e., credit hours).

 Saturday Work